josemarluedke/initjs/README.md

 Initjs is a RubyGem that helps your organize your javascript files using Rails' asset pipeline.
 Providing a simple and automatic way to execute your javascript for a specific page.

-Works fine with Turbolinks from Rails and pjax.
+Works fine with Turbolinks and pjax.

 ## Javascript structure example